 - This model doesn’t include Fitbit Pay for wrist-based payments

 - Only four days of battery life, which is the less we’ve seen on a Fitbit

 Fitbit’s first attempt to design a smartwatch started with the Ionic Watch.
 And while it didn’t really go that well per se, this model remained a robust fitness and activity tracker in its very foundation.
 Even with smart features, like NFC chips for making mobile payments, the Ionic still doesn’t come close to its competition, the Apple Watch Series.

 Ionic’s smart tracker is a beast at its best.
-It’s ability to detect workout after a few minutes, and then tracking it on the fly, means something.
+Its ability to detect a workout after a few minutes, and then track it on the fly, means something.
 For people that love smart tracking, this saves you the time to set the workout manually.
 And if you’re the kind of person likely to forget things, the smart tracker is your lifesaver for certain.
 It even goes as far as pausing tracking when you stop working out.
 How cool is that?

 And do you love listening to music when working out?
 Great!
 The Ionic Watch lets you store up to 300 of your favorite workout tracks in its built-in memory.
 Compatible with many Bluetooth headsets, this watch you can use to listen to your favorite jam when you need to the most.

 Combined with the heart rate training zone, you can take advantage of the heart rate monitor to optimize your workout intensity, set new exercise goals, and work towards achieving them.
 Plus, you’ll love this waterproof Fitbit because of its ability to monitor your resting heart rate, sleep, and cardio fitness levels.

 - Includes a built-in GPS for distance tracking and route mapping

 - Deigned for swimming, track stroke styles, and laps in the pool

 - Waterproof up to 50 meters deep, even a scuba diver can get the most out of this